 BUVANA: I came across the WiDS conference and was inspired to bring it to Melbourne, Australia for the first time.

 Why were you so interested in the ambassador position?

-BUVANA: It was a perfect opportunity to contribute back, raise awareness among young women of this rising field and bring together our data science community.
+BUVANA: It was a perfect opportunity to contribute back, raise awareness among young women of this rising field and bring together the data science community.